xenoid/kibana3/README.md

-My fork actually works with ES 5.x
+My fork actually works with ES 5.x AND 6.x

 # Kibana